 The Complex

-The Pequeno Príncipe Complex is made up of three units – the Pequeno Príncipe Hospital, the Pequeno Príncipe College and the Pelé Pequeno Príncipe Research Institute – which work in an integrated and complementary way to promote health, education, research, art, culture, and social mobilization.
+The Pequeno Príncipe Complex is made up of three units — the Pequeno Príncipe Hospital, the Pequeno Príncipe College, and the Pelé Pequeno Príncipe Research Institute — which work together in an integrated and complementary way to advance healthcare, education, research, art, culture, and social engagement.

 The Hospital

-The Complex’s assistance unit, the Pequeno Príncipe Hospital, takes care of the health of boys and girls throughout Brazil.
-In addition to being the largest exclusively pediatric hospital in the country, it is a reference center where the most modern diagnosis and treatment of children and adolescents is practiced, taught, and researched.
+As the care unit of the Complex, Pequeno Príncipe Hospital provides healthcare to children and adolescents from across Brazil.
+In addition to being the country’s largest and most complete pediatric hospital, it is a leading center where cutting-edge diagnosis and treatment for children and adolescents are practiced, taught, and researched.

-It offers services in 47 specialties and areas of pediatrics and is a reference in high and medium-complexity procedures.
-The institution has 368 beds — 76 of which are in intensive care units (ICUs) — and conducts 60% of hospitalizations through the Brazilian Public Health System (known as SUS).
+The Hospital offers services across 47 specialties and areas of practice in pediatrics and is a reference center for high- and medium-complexity procedures.
+It has 369 beds — 76 of them in intensive care units — and more than 70% of its care is provided through Brazil’s Public Health System (known as SUS).

-The birthplace of pediatrics in Paraná, the Hospital has trained specialists in different specialties for over five decades.
-More than 2,000 pediatricians, anesthesiologists, orthopedists, oncologists, and pediatric surgeons from different regions of the country, for example, have already finished their training and completed internships and residencies at the institution.
+A pioneer in pediatric medicine in the state of Paraná, the Hospital has trained specialists for over five decades.
+More than 2,000 pediatricians, anesthesiologists, orthopedic surgeons, oncologists, and pediatric surgeons from across the country have completed training, residencies, or fellowships at the institution.

 The Institute

-The Pelé Pequeno Príncipe Research Institute counts with 14 lead researchers, currently dedicated to around 80 projects divided into six research lines.
-With a highly qualified team, the research unit of the Complex has faced the challenge of conducting scientific studies in the current health scenario in Brazil, providing important contributions to improve the quality of life and well-being of its patients.
+The Pelé Pequeno Príncipe Research Institute brings together 14 lead researchers currently working on approximately 120 projects across six research areas.
+With a highly qualified team, the Institute addresses the challenge of conducting scientific research within Brazil’s healthcare landscape while delivering meaningful contributions that improve patients’ quality of life and well-being.